Healthy Eating and Weight Loss: Nutrient vs Calorie Density

 A whole food that has had a series of mechanical processes (grinding / powdering) or chemical fortifications (added colouring, sweeteners, antioxidants, anticaking agents etc.), to change its consistency, flavour, shelf life or volume.
 As a simple rule of thumb, processed foods come in a bag / box, and contain more than one (often multiple) ingredients.

 Note: The act of processing can affect foods in the following ways:

 1. Acts as an initial form of digestion and breaks down long chain molecules such as complex carbohydrates into sugars, it also removes fibre.

 2. Introduces extrogenous chemicals, which may not be immediately harmful, but may cause low level inflammatory responses.

 3. Can reduce nutrient density during the process.

 This is more common than you would think!
-We often come across the phrase “I eat really well (i.e. highly nutritious foods), but I just can’t seem to lose any weight!”.
+We often have our clients telling us “I eat really well, but I just can’t seem to lose any weight!”.
 As we know, the bottom line when it comes to weight gain / loss is energy balance.
-This is where the phrase ‘Calories are king’ comes from.
-In these common cases, there is a clear disconnect between eating for health and eating for body composition.
+This is where the phrase ‘calories are king’ comes from.
+In these common cases, there is a clear disconnect between eating for health (eating well) and eating for body composition.
 Here is a nice way to illustrate the point: